 ROSEMARY AND ONION GRAVY

 1 pint / 560ml / 2½ cups of water

 Bisto or gravy granules (see pack instructions)PREPARATION TIME: 20 minutes

 Recipe by Sue Mason.

 Place the baking tray back into the oven.
-Cook for a further I hour 45 minutes.
-Baste halfway through cooking.
-When the lamb is cooked remove it from the oven.
+Cook for a further I hour 30 minutes.
+Baste (spoon the juices over the lamb joint to keep it moist) halfway through cooking.
+When the lamb is cooked, remove it from the oven.
 If making the gravy place the lamb and half the onions on a warm plate and cover with cooking foil.
 If not making gravy, simply cover with cooking foil.